-The Design Museum’s 1993 exhibition, Ideal Homes, harkened to the turn of the twentieth century when the concept of a good home became predicated on acquiring good design.
-Its “The Back of the Kitchen Drawer” exhibit brought design objects that were marketed to the public and purchased by individuals, back on display.
-The owner’s testimony was included alongside the object providing insight into the relationship they developed with their thing.
+The Design Museum’s 1993 exhibition, Ideal Homes, hearkened to the turn of the twentieth century when the concept of a good home became predicated on acquiring good design.
+Its “The Back of the Kitchen Drawer” exhibit brought design objects that were marketed to the public and purchased by individuals back on display.
+The owner’s testimony was included alongside the object, providing insight into the relationship that they developed with their thing.

-I explore the concept of home through making.
-I think about how emotional dependence develops from using and being situated amongst material belongings.
-As a metalsmith, I’m invested in labor’s ability to communicate, and consider the use of materials, application of patterns, and particular techniques as physical manifestations of melancholy, failure, monotony, and routine.
-In the same way that personal associations with objects in the home develop from our daily or occasional interactions with them, I aim to occupy spaces in a way that is reminiscent of the feelings that we encounter within our dwellings surrounded by our things.
+My work is about the uncanny that we encounter day-to-day and that reconciling this within our interiors is how we construct a sense of self.
+I think about the emotional dependence that develops from using and being situated amongst the material belongings in our homes.
+As a metalsmith, I’m invested in labor’s ability to communicate and consider the use of materials, application of patterns, and particular techniques as physical manifestations of melancholy, failure, monotony, and routine.
+In the same way that personal associations with objects in the home develop from our daily or occasional interactions with them, my work occupies space in a way that is reminiscent of the feelings we experience within our dwellings, surrounded by our things.